GameDriver-io/gdio-py/README.md

 ## Latest Version Notes
 ### 9-14-21
 The way I am handling responses in this version is blatantly wrong because I somehow overlooked the existence of `ReadHandler`.
-As a result calling a method before the previous one recieves it's respose will mix up the receival order and break everything.
+As a result calling a method before the previous one recieves it's response will mix up the receival order and break everything.
 I am currently testing the fix for this.
 There are skeletons of all the outward facing methods in `ApiClient`, but most of them will throw a `NotImplementedError`.
+The same is true for the corresponding request and response objects.

 The only currently functioning methods are:
  - AxisPress()